 Finally, in relation to the eighth research question, the respondents consider that teacher evaluation is directly linked to their professional development, as the first feeds the second.
 At this point our findings are consistent with similar research.
 However, as our research shows, the above relationship is not always functional.
 When teacher evaluation is not well organized, or when its real purpose is not to improve teachers but other priorities, then its connection to professional development appears to be incomplete, misleading and ineffective.

 Although for more than 40 years teacher evaluation has not been implemented in Greece, apart from some small exceptions, many studies have been carried out, fueling the debate.
 If not all, at least most of them explore issues related to evaluation.
 In other words, they constitute research on evaluation, as this one does; they are not themselves evaluation studies.
 The result of this is that issues relating to evaluation are usually examined while, the respondents, or at least the majority of them, i.e., the majority of the educational community, have no living experience of evaluation.
 It is possible that this fact has its own value in the reflection that is developing in our country regarding teacher evaluation.
 However, in recent months a lot has changed.
 The teachers’ evaluation is applied in Primary and Secondary schools and we await with interest the findings of corresponding researches.

+Conclusion

+From the findings, it is concluded that teachers’ evaluation is directly linked to their professional development, as the former feeds the latter.
+The benefits of the evaluation include the rewarding of the teachers and the recognition of their work, as well as the establishment of a culture of evaluation, while the disadvantages include negative emotions and unfair practices (e.g., stress, fear, pressure, insecurity, competition), negative consequences (e.g., salary reduction, dismissal), categorization of teachers and additional workload.
+Future research focused on teachers’ evaluation is highly anticipated.

-Bibliographical References
+References

 Andreadakis, N., & Maggopoulos, G. (2005).
 School counsellor and school principal as agents of evaluation of teacher’s work: empirical research among teachers of primary/secondary schools.
 Proceedings of the 2nd Panhellenic Conference on Administration of Primary and Secondary Education, Arta, Greece.